-Highlighting the best films by female directors over the past 10 years, as part of Flicks’ Best of the Decade coverage, what a collection of films this is.
+Highlighting the best films by female directors over the past 10 years, as part of Flicks’ Best of last decade coverage, what a collection of films this is.
 Read on for some of the most entertaining, challenging, and idiosyncratic films of the decade, as chosen by the writers at Flicks.

 Nominated for the World Cinema Grand Jury Prize at Sundance, director Isabella Eklöf’s provocative feature debut centres on Sascha, a drug lord’s trophy girlfriend, as she soaks up the sun and parties the night away during a luxury vacation.
 However, when she befriends a Dutchman, the carefree holiday takes a sinister turn.